mderriey/mderriey.github.io/_posts/2021-09-18-aad-auth-with-azure-service-bus-and-nservicebus.md

 # Introduction

-In an effort to improve the security of our applications, we consistently strive to use Azure Active Directory authentication to Azure services.
+In an effort to improve the security of our applications, we strive to consistently use Azure Active Directory authentication to Azure services.

 In doing so, we free ourselves of having to secure sensitive information:

 1. AAD authentication relies on tokens the application can acquire at runtime, meaning we don't need access keys or connection strings with passwords.
 1. Thanks to [Azure managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview), our applications have access to the necessary credentials when they run in Azure.

-We use AAD authentication to connect to a variety of services already: Azure SQL, Azure Blobs and Queues, Azure Key Vault, and App Configuration.
+We already use AAD authentication to connect to a variety of services: Azure SQL, Azure Blobs and Queues, Azure Key Vault, and App Configuration.

 We recently investigated how we could do the same to connect to Azure Service Bus.